AdaCore/cuda/doc/tutorial.rst

 This kernel will be be called in parallel, once per index in the array to compute.
 Within a kernel, it's possible to index a given call using the thread number (``Thread_IDx``) and the block number (``Block_IDx``).
-You can also retreive the number of thread in a block that have been scheduled (``Block_Dim``) and the number of blocks in the grid (``Grid_Dim``).
+You can also retrieve the number of thread in a block that have been scheduled (``Block_Dim``) and the number of blocks in the grid (``Grid_Dim``).
 These are 3 dimension values, indexed by x, y and z.
 In this example, we're only going to use the x dimension.